 Learn to live with it, like you would cope with anything else in your life.
 Ultimately, Harbushka suggests comparing your herpes to “an annoying roommate”—one that you may get frustrated with at times, yes, but you can definitely learn to live with just fine.
 One of the best ways to cope is to find ways to lessen the discomfort of outbreak symptoms, which is why Harbushka sees her various herpes medications as a crucial lifeline.
 “The antiviral prescriptions work really well, because they allow the herpes virus to go dormant in your system overall,” she explains.
 But they don’t always alleviate the discomfort of an outbreak when it does occur, she continues, which is why she’s really excited about FemiClear for Genital Herpes Symptoms, the new OTC treatment that helps provide fast-acting, soothing relief from outbreak symptoms.

 When used in addition to antiviral treatment, FemiClear has been reported to result in less severe outbreaks, reducing itching, pain and burning symptoms in over 90% of women.
 “A herpes outbreak can feel like a spider is walking on your skin, so a topical ointment can help curb those tingly sensations,” she explains.
 An in-vitro study conducted by a third-party accredited laboratory found that FemiClear killed over 99.9% of the herpes simplex I and II viruses.
-If you’re looking for a proven product, FemiClear is available at CVS in the personal intimacy aisle or online at CVS.com, Target.com, or Amazon.com.
+If you’re looking for a proven product, FemiClear is available at CVS in the personal intimacy aisle or online at CVS.com, Target.com, and Amazon.com.
 While it’s not a cure for herpes, you can use it at the first sign of an outbreak for best results.
 You can also use it for the length of your outbreak, as needed.

 Don’t settle.
 Ever ever ever.
 Harbushka ended up staying with the boyfriend she was with at the time of her diagnosis for two years after he called her a slut, and they were the worst two years of her life, she reflects.
 Her herpes diagnosis sent her into an incredibly dark place, one in which she came to believe that she was not worthy of love and that she was considered damaged goods.
 “That just goes to show how low your self-esteem can get when you are first diagnosed,” she says now as she looks back on those difficult years.
 “I believed I had to settle, that I would either end up with him or with someone else who had herpes.
 I thought, ‘Well, we’ve already been through this herpes diagnosis together, so now I have to stay.’
 The longer I was with him, the longer I felt like I had a corset on and couldn’t breathe, but I still stayed.
 I felt like I had a rain cloud over me every day.
 There was no lightbulb, no color, no brightness—I was just dim.”